Prof Daniel Thomas

 I did my PhD in Astrophysics at the Ludwig-Maximilians-University of Munich, Germany, with Ralf Bender and Laura Greggio, on the chemical evolution and stellar populations of early-type galaxies.
-After post-doctoral research positions at the Ludwig-Maximilians-University Munich, Max-Planck-Institute for extraterrestrial physics (Garching, Germany) and Oxford University (UK) I joined the Institute of Cosmology and Gravitation in 2007, where I am now Reader in Astrophysics.
+After post-doctoral research positions at the Ludwig-Maximilians-University Munich, Max-Planck-Institute for extraterrestrial physics (Garching, Germany) and Oxford University (UK) I joined the Institute of Cosmology and Gravitation in 2007, where I am now Professor of Astrophysics.

 My research broadly addresses the formation and evolution of galaxies and galaxies as cosmological probes with particular interests in stellar populations and chemical evolution, galaxy populations, large-scale galaxy surveys, galaxy environment, galaxy dynamics and dark matter, supernova host galaxies, globular clusters.

 I am involved in various large-scale galaxy surveys (SDSS-IV/MaNGA, SDSS-III/BOSS, DES, GAMA, Euclid, Galaxy Zoo) with the aim of studying properties of galaxy populations with their environment and cosmic time.
 I also work on stellar population modelling and chemical evolution simulations.Qualifications: 2011: Postgraduate Certificate in Learning and Teaching in Higher Education; 2000: PhD in Astronomy; 1997: Masters degree in physics

 Achievements and recognition: Architect in SDSS-III/BOSS and SDSS-IV; Builder in DES.